FedericoGonzalezGiordano/BookShop-App/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or create a pull request.

 # License:
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see under text for details.

 ---